 Have a look at the gif below to see how it works.

-The membership is about $10 a month, so it is much more expensive than a Glutanimate one-off subscription.
+The membership is about $10 a month, which is much more expensive than a Glutanimate one-off subscription.
 However, you do not only get the add-on.
-You also get a whole bunch of other stuff that comes with their package.
+You also get a whole bunch of other stuff with their package.
 That includes:

 - Thousands of peer-reviewed articles